 New for this year is the addition of 3,500 more parking spaces in close proximity to the main venues.
 Valet parking will be available at Las Olas Marina to make your visit as easy as possible and can be booked online for $60.
 The show organizers are also encouraging visitors to take advantage of the Brightline train running from Fort Lauderdale and West Palm Beach by offering 25% off during the show.
 For those planning to visit both boat shows, there will be shuttle transportation linking each site making it easy to get around.

 When it comes to staying over, show visitors are spoilt for choice in Miami with a wealth of excellent options available within close proximity of the show venue.
-Those who want to maximize their time at the show should consider the Marriott Biscayne Bay right next door to the show with its stunning waterfront location.
+Those who want to maximize their time at the show should consider the Marriott Biscayne Bay, which lies right next door to the show with its stunning waterfront location.
 After a full day spent at the Miami Yacht Show and around the city, you can take advantage of the sparkling outdoor pool and hot tub, or dine at one of three tasty on-site restaurants.
 Throw in the sleek fitness center and poolside bar, and you have a breathtaking oasis amid the incomparable beauty of downtown Miami.

 Take a look at our Miami Hotel Guide for an expanded list of accommodation options.